 Inside the building, every core academic area surrounds a flexible workspace for group projects or independent study, a key element of 21st century learning environments.
 A media center houses a progressive electronic library and a coffee shop.
 Outside the building, courtyards are utilized for outdoor learning classrooms.
 The cafeteria opens onto a courtyard that allows for exterior dining and is shared by the visual arts program exterior work areas.

-In the business and hospitality academy, students learn about hotel careers such as managing a front desk and other aspects of hospitality, and contains an area for a mock hotel room.
+In the business and hospitality academy, students learn about hotel careers such as managing a front desk and other aspects of hospitality, and it contains an area for a mock hotel room.
 In the health science academy, students learn about human biology and other medical skills in a hospital type setting.
-A mechatronics lab is also included for students to engage in all types of engineering and technology.
-The new high school also contains a 650-seat theater and full-size gymnasium which opens up to an auxiliary gymnasium creating an expansive spaces for athletics.
+A mechatronics lab is included for students to engage in all types of engineering and technology.
+The new high school also contains a 650-seat theater and full-size gymnasium which opens up to an auxiliary gymnasium creating an expansive space for athletics.